sayanteka/Data-Science/FAST-API_README.md

 Benefits: It supports async programming due to which it can handle large number of simultaneous requests (concurrent req) between client and server efficiently.

+FastAPI is built on top of Starlette (a lightweight ASGI framework) and uses Uvicorn as the ASGI server.

 Background task: Task/program can run in the backend even after sending response to client.
 (This has been implemented)

 Background Task Implementation: